Food Storage: What I Stock and Why

 Cons of Short-Term Food:

-• Typically the dehydrated foods must be cooked, therefore using extra fuel.
+- Typically, the dehydrated foods must be cooked using extra fuel.

 Long-term Food

 Mark and I purchased it many years ago when the prices were more affordable.
 I can’t recommend buying freeze-dried food right now.
-The prices are ridiculously high at present, in my opinion.
-I’m not sure the prices will be coming back down anytime soon.
+The prices are ridiculously high, and I’m not sure they will come back down anytime soon.

-You may want to invest in “meals in buckets,” most are pretty inexpensive and easy to store.
-They would not be my first choice, but whatever works for you, do it so you at least have some foods stored away.
+You may want to invest in “meals in buckets,” most of which are inexpensive and easy to store.
+They would not be my first choice, but whatever works for you, do it so you at least have some food stored away.

 Let’s talk about wheat, you must have a wheat grinder in order to use the wheat for bread.
 Of course, you can crack it for cereal, if you have the right kind of grinder.
 Some wheat grinders ONLY grind the wheat for flour.
 Some crack it and grind other non-oily grains.
 Please do the research BEFORE you jump in and buy one.